eosnetworkfoundation/grant-framework/applications/genereos-testing-libraries.md

 ### Overview

-- **Name:** Javascript based EOSIO Smart Contract Testing and Validation Libraries
+- **Name:** Javascript based EOSIO Smart Contract Testing Library
-- **Brief Description:** Develop three Javascript based EOSIO smart contract testing libraries - unit-testing, code coverage and security and code style validation
+- **Brief Description:** Develop a Javascript based EOSIO smart contract testing library
-- **Relationship to EOSIO:** Testing and validation libraries are a critical tool for developers to develop robust and secure smart contracts for EOSIO based applications such as Defi
+- **Relationship to EOSIO:** Testing libraries are a critical tool for developers to develop robust and secure smart contracts for EOSIO based applications
 - **Reason for Interest:** The team behind GenerEOS have built many smart contract based applications on EOS and EOSIO based chains as well as on Ethereum and saw a clear gap in the testing and validation space on EOS and EOSIO in comparison to Ethereum

 ### Project Details

-**Unit-test**
+**Smart Contract Testing Library**
-The unit-test library will be built with Javascript leveraging eosio-core built by Greymass giving you the ability to dockerize a light EOSIO node that can run on any system.
+The smart contract testing library will be built with Javascript leveraging eosio-core built by Greymass giving you the ability to dockerize a light EOSIO node that can run on any system.
 This allows the ability for the user to host it on their system easily and automated with the ability to test for multiple EOSIO based chains i.e EOS, WAX, TELOS, PROTON, FIO and UX.
 It also allows for each project to simply set up CI/CD and seed table data without modifying the contracts.
 All code will be open sourced under MIT so it is free for the community to use, creating no barrier to entry for developers.

 **Features**
 * Open-source MIT license